Meet the Mormons: Production

 The film was originally designed for viewing in the Legacy Theater in the Joseph Smith Memorial Building in Salt Lake City, but after screenings with test audiences, LDS Church leadership decided to release the film first in theaters across the United States.
-According to Jeffrey R. Holland, the film is "not a proselytizing effort but informative" and is an "opportunity to share who Mormons really are".
-The film is financed and distributed by the LDS Church, a first for the church.
-It is shot in documentary format and will be translated into 10 languages.
+According to Jeffrey R. Holland, the film is "not a proselytizing effort but informative" and is an "opportunity to share who Mormons really are."
+The film was financed and distributed by the LDS Church, a first for the church.
+It is shot in documentary format and was translated into 10 languages.

 American singer-songwriter and actor David Archuleta sang the track "Glorious" for the film.

 Featured people

-The film features Jermaine Sullivan, "The Bishop", and his family.
+The film features Jermaine Sullivan, "The Bishop," and his family.
 Sullivan is an African-American who is an academic counselor at the University of Phoenix.
 He was bishop of a ward in Atlanta, Georgia when the film was made, and now serves as a stake president.
 The film also covers Sullivan's wife and children.
 Darius Gray was among the associates of Sullivan interviewed.

-"The Coach", Ken Niumatalolo, head football coach at the United States Naval Academy.
+"The Coach," Ken Niumatalolo, head football coach at the United States Naval Academy.

-"The Fighter", Carolina Muñoz Marin, an MMA fighter from Costa Rica who had a chance to go pro international, but she and her husband decided it would separate their family too much.
+"The Fighter," Carolina Muñoz Marin, an MMA fighter from Costa Rica who had a chance to go pro international, but she and her husband decided it would separate their family too much.

-"The Humanitarian", Bishnu Adhikari, a man from Nepal, with a degree in engineering who is the country director for Choice Humanitarian in Nepal.
+"The Humanitarian," Bishnu Adhikari, a man from Nepal, with a degree in engineering who is the country director for Choice Humanitarian in Nepal.
 The organization works to improve the living situation in rural parts of Nepal.

-"The Candy Bomber", Gail Halvorsen, the United States Air Force pilot best known as the "Berlin Candy Bomber" who dropped candy to children during the Berlin airlift from 1948 to 1949.
+"The Candy Bomber," Gail Halvorsen, the United States Air Force pilot best known as the "Berlin Candy Bomber" who dropped candy to children during the Berlin airlift from 1948 to 1949.

-"The Missionary Mom", Dawn Armstrong, her story is chronicled from the birth of a son when she was a teenager, abandonment by his biological father, meeting her current husband - who had both her oldest son and her deceased next oldest son sealed to him when they were married in the temple, to her oldest son leaving to serve a mission.
+"The Missionary Mom," Dawn Armstrong, her story is chronicled from the birth of a son when she was a teenager, abandonment by his biological father, meeting her current husband - who had both her oldest son and her deceased next oldest son sealed to him when they were married in the temple, to her oldest son leaving to serve a mission.